Urban resilience: Medellin Collaboration for Urban Resilience

-100 Resilient Cities and the City Resilience Index (CRI)
+100 Resilient cities and the City Resilience Index (CRI)

-"Urban Resilience is the capacity of individuals, communities, institutions, businesses, and systems within a city to survive, adapt, and grow no matter what kinds of chronic stresses and acute shocks they experience."
-Rockefeller Foundation, 100 Resilient Cities.

 A central program contributing to the achievement of SDG 11 is the Rockefeller Foundation's 100 Resilient Cities.
-In December 2013, The Rockefeller Foundation launched the 100 Resilient Cities initiative, which is dedicated to promoting urban resilience, defined as "the capacity of individuals, communities, institutions, businesses, and systems within a city to survive, adapt, and grow no matter what kinds of chronic stresses and acute shocks they experience".
-The related resilience framework is multidimensional in nature, incorporating the four core dimensions of leadership and strategy, health and well-being, economy and society and infrastructure and environment.
-Each dimension is defined by three individual "drivers" which reflect the actions cities can take to improve their resilience.
+In December 2013, The Rockefeller Foundation launched this initiative, which is dedicated to promoting urban resilience, defined as "the capacity of individuals, communities, institutions, businesses, and systems within a city to survive, adapt, and grow no matter what kinds of chronic stresses and acute shocks they experience".

-While the vagueness of the term "resilience" has enabled innovative multi-disciplinary collaboration, it has also made it difficult to operationalize or to develop generalizable metrics.
-To overcome this challenge, the professional services firm Arup has helped the Rockefeller Foundation develop the City Resilience Index based on extensive stakeholder consultation across a range of cities globally.
-The index is intended to serve as a planning and decision-making tool to help guide urban investments toward results that facilitate sustainable urban growth and the well-being of citizens.
+The professional services firm Arup has helped the Rockefeller Foundation develop the City Resilience Index (CRI) based on extensive stakeholder consultation across a range of cities globally.
+The CRI is intended as a planning and decision-making tool to help guide urban investments toward results that facilitate sustainable urban growth and the well-being of citizens.
 The hope is that city officials will utilize the tool to identify areas of improvement, systemic weaknesses and opportunities for mitigating risk.
 Its generalizable format also allows cities to learn from each other.